Harishkumar029/interviewprep/java.md

 ```java
 protected void finalize() throws Throwable { }
 ```

-## 2. What is marker interface

-No methods: A marker interface does not define any methods.
-It is empty and serves as a tag or label for the implementing classes.
-Some common examples of marker interfaces in Java include
-1. Serializable
-2. Cloneable

 # Strings
 ## 4. what is String immutable(final class) ? and diff b/w buffer and builder.
 A string in Java is a sequence of characters